 Next, both spouses must create a separation agreement that lists all the terms in writing.
 The court requires couples to attend at least one mediation session prior to the judge hearing the case.
 During this session, a mediator (a mutual third party) will help couples resolve any differences they have regarding each term of the agreement.

 Once a judge signs the separation agreement, your marital status will be officially changed to “legally separated.”
 If both parties wish to divorce in the future, the separation agreement can later convert into a divorce decree.

-If you are interested in legal separation in Salt Lake City, contact Lokken & Associates, P.C. at (801) 829-9783 today to discuss your legal options.
+If you are interested in legal separation in Salt Lake City, contact Lokken & Putnam, P.C. at (801) 829-9783 today to discuss your legal options.